Orkney is an archipelago of 70 islands, each with their own distinctive charm, history and natural beauty.

 - A dram of the finest whisky at Highland Park Distillery

 - Comfortable coach travel throughout – with pick-ups available from Glasgow, Edinburgh, Dunfermline, Kinross, Perth or Inverness

-- 3 nights’ hotel accommodation at the Kirkwall Hotel, Orkney
+- 4 nights’ hotel accommodation with dinner, bed and breakfast – staying at the Kirkwall Hotel, Orkney

 - Ferry crossings